deepak-kumbhar/java-dbf-parser/README.md

 # Reading a DBF File using field names

-From JavaDBF 1.7.0 you can use field names to access data.
+From JavaDBFParser 1.7.0 you can use field names to access data.
 You must use nextRow instead nextRecord

 ```

 import java.io.*;

-import com.linuxense.javadbf.*;
+import com.dk.javadbfparser.*;

 public class JavaDBFReaderWithFieldNamesTest {